-This Mexican Braised Beef with Sweet Potato is a family favourite in my home!
-It happens to be Paleo and Whole30 so feel free to enjoy without compromising your programs.
+This Mexican Braised Beef with Sweet Potato has big, bold, delicious flavours and will leave you full without weighing you down.
+It’s a family favourite and happens to be paleo and Whole30-compliant, so feel free to enjoy without compromising your programs.

 Over the years I’ve slowly discovered a few secrets that take an already amazing dish to the next level.

 My first tip is to use whole, dried chilies and to reconstitute them in stock (chicken, vegetable or beef work equally well).
 Don’t get me wrong, the dried stuff can be great but when it comes to producing punch-you-in-the-face-delicious-flavours they just don’t compete.
 It helps that Mexican chilies (ex.
 Ancho, Guajillo, Cascabel, Morita, etc.) are now readily available at local grocery stores.
 I used to have to make a special trip to a Latino market every few months to stock-up on bags full of the stuff.
 Not that I ever minded!

 Rather than using a store-bought marinade or cans of crushed tomato, I like to blend the reconstituted chilies and the stock they steep in to make a velvety, rich and flavourful sauce to braise the beef in.
 This is the same technique I use to make my taco meat (which you can get the recipe for here) with ground beef and it works perfectly for just about any type of meat, be it ground or otherwise.
 There’s also something unbelievably rewarding in making your own sauce, never mind the fact that it is far healthier than anything from a store.